Masmblr/map-narrow_edge_src/README.md

 ## Special Thanks:
 * id Software for Quake3
 * Dark Legion Development for Tremulous
 * Team Xonotic for NetRadiant
+* Grise3 for bug fixes